PydPiper/viks_SoftwareGuide/source/python/lib_pytest.rst

             #  here we are testing if our function "adder" adds 10+20 correctly and equals 30
             self.assertEqual(mycode.adder(10,20),30)

-        # we can write as many tests as we like, here is the same thing with our setUp variables
+        # we can write as many tests as we like,
+        #   here is the same test input/out but with our setUp variables
         def test_two(self):
             self.assertEqual(mycode.adder(self.input1,self.input2),30)